SpaghetMeNot/uvfactory/docs/index.md

 ## What is uvFactory?

-uvFactory is a set of tools designed to eliminate many tedious unwrapping tasks.
+uvFactory is a set of tools designed to automate and eliminate many tedious unwrapping tasks.
+Use it to speed up manual unwrapping or create fully automated UV pipelines.

 In many cases it allows you to model freely while UVs appear before your eyes.

 ![tools](assets/all_tools.png)

-### Main Features
+### Create UVs
+Sophisticated projection methods create high quality UVs:

-1. Oriented UVs.
+1. **Oriented**.
 UVs are aligned with object's up axis by default.
 Ideal for directional textures e.g. bricks, tiles, wood, leaks etc.
-2. Stable UVs.
-Unlike other procedural UV solutions, the projections are stable by default and don't jump around as you change your model*
+2. **Stable**.
+Unlike other procedural UV solutions, the projections are stable by default and if left unpacked, don't jump around as you change your model.
-3. Live UVs.
-All projection types are available as modifiers meaning your UVs can be created in real-time as you model.
-4. Direct Tools.
-You can also use the tools directly in mesh edit mode for fast manual UV unwrapping/transforming.
+3. **Automatic and manual**.
+All projection types are available as modifiers and tools.
+UVs can be created in real-time as you model or you can use the tools directly in edit mode for fast manual UV unwrapping.

-*Stable UVs are designed for tiling materials where UVs can overlap.
-UV maps that require packing will not be stable.
+### Modify UVs
+Edit UVs directly in the 3D viewport or procedurally via modifiers/nodes:

+- **Transform**.
+Offset, rotate and scale UVs.
+- **Randomize**.
+Randomize UV transforms.
+- **Pack**.
+Quick access to Blender's Packing algorithm.
+- **Align**.
+Align UVs to face a desired orientation.
+- **Copy**.
+Copy UVs from one map to another.

+### Create your own "UV Factory"

+Chain together the tools as modifiers or nodes to create your own complex custom UV pipelines.
+There are extra tools included for managing UV seams and sharp edges.

 ----